 Book Your Accommodations Early

 Be sure to plan ahead for your fall getaway to McDowell County.
 Old Fort, Marion, Nebo, Little Switzerland, or Linville Falls are locations for all of your fall adventures in the Blue Ridge Mountains!
 This is one of the more popular times to visit the mountains and accommodations do fill up quickly.
-Book a place to stay at a local hotel, campground, cabin or vacation rental.
+Book a place to stay at a local hotel, bed & breakfast, campground, cabin or vacation rental.